shadowviper-in/CloudChatMC/README.md

 - Each player gets their own unique token — never share tokens between players
 - Use long alphanumeric strings (32+ characters) with no special characters
 - Keep tokens private — anyone with a token can connect as that player
-- You can generate safe tokens at [generate.plus/string](https://generate.plus/string)
+- You can generate safe tokens at [String Generator](https://www.random.org/strings/)

 ---

 ## Requirements

-- Minecraft 1.21.4-1.21.11
+- Minecraft 1.21.x
 - Fabric Loader 0.16.10+
 - Fabric API